36 Hours in Roseburg, Oregon –

 What to See, Do, Eat and Where to Stay

 What would you do if you only had 36 hours in and near Roseburg, Oregon?
 See?
 Eat?
 Where would you stay?
 The innkeepers with the Oregon Bed and Breakfast Guild have offered suggestions to make your day-and-a-half Oregon adventure worth every second!
 Check out these insider tips below.

 Where to Eat Lunch in Roseburg

-Brix Grill in historic old town Roseburg is is consistently good.
+Brix Grill in historic old town Roseburg is consistently good.
 It’s a stylish eatery, full of locals, has a large variety, and great service, say the innkeepers at C.H.
 Bailey House in Roseburg.
 Lighthouse Center Bakery is vegan and people drive for miles to eat there.
 No matter what day you go, it is always busy, but service is great and it never seems overcrowded.
 The food is great, the place is beautiful, and the outdoor seating is lovely.

 Where to Eat Dinner in Roseburg

-True Kitchen + Bar is intimate, beautifully decorate, and offers refined Northwest dinners, cocktails and wine.
+True Kitchen + Bar is intimate, beautifully decorated, and offers refined Northwest dinners, cocktails and wine.
 The desserts are amazing, per C.H.
 Bailey House.
 The Parrott House, set inside a restored historic home from 1891 has upscale dining, great drinks, a wonderful setting and atmosphere, and a fun Bourbon Bar.

 Things to Do in Roseburg

 If you only have 36 hours, you’ll want to go wine tasting!
 There are 30 wine tasting rooms and eight local breweries.
 Try Abacela Winery.
 Their wine is award winning, but even if everyone in your party doesn’t drink, the walk through the vineyards to the gazebo on a hill is great exercise and provides a wonderful place for respite and views.
 If you take a bottle of wine and some glasses with you, it’s even better.